-Therefore, Harlem United will suspend some services and change the hours of other services through June 30 or until further notice.
+Therefore, Harlem United will suspend some services and change the hours of other services until further notice.
 These timings are dependent on any necessary extensions to comply with potential government orders.

-This page will be updated with our latest timings, resource links, and emergency protocols, as events unfold.
+This page is up to date with our latest timings, resource links, and emergency protocols, as events unfold through July 31, 2020.

 Appointment Protocols – If a patient has any symptoms identified by the CDC as linked to Covid-19, they will be given an appointment after the provider has contacted them.
 They should not walk in.
 Patients that do not have fever, cough or shortness of breath and have another urgent medical issue should contact the call center (646-762-4950).

-Telehealth visits – Telehealth is being offered to patients to avoid large patient gatherings in waiting areas and ensure continuity of care for patients who require medication refills.
+Telehealth visits – Telehealth visits are being offered to patients to avoid large patient gatherings in waiting areas and ensure continuity of care for patients who require medication refills.

 Willis Green Jr. Community Health Center and ADHC (123-125 W. 124th Street, NY, NY) – ADHC has temporarily suspended regular services as directed by the State Department of Health, AIDS Institute.
 Willis Green is open from 8:00 am – 11:00 am for distribution of “Grab and Go” breakfast and lunch.
 In addition, a nurse will be on-site during these hours to provide a 30-day supply of DOT medication for those clients in need.